 Community mental health services include behavioral health services that are provided for the maximum reduction of the member's behavioral health disability and restoration to the best possible functional level.
 Such services can reasonably be expected to improve the member's condition or prevent further regression.
 CMS Plan offers medically necessary community mental health services rendered or recommended by a physician or psychiatrist and included in a treatment plan.
-Services are provided to member's developmental level.
+Services are provided to members of all ages.
+Services emphasize the value of early intervention, are age-appropriate, and are sensitive to the member's developmental level.
 The term "community" is not intended to suggest that the services must be provided by state-funded facilities or to preclude state-funded centers from providing these services.